List of buildings in King's Lynn: The Majestic Cinema

-One of King's Lynn's most beautiful buildings.
-The cinema, situated in Tower Street, was built and run by Ernest,Ralph,Adams in 1927.
+One of King's Lynn's more 'modern' buildings.
+The cinema, situated in Tower Street, was built and run by Ernest, Ralph, Adams in 1927.
 Mr. Adams worked closely with architects Carnell and White, in its design and construction, buying the contents of the Empire, Leicester Square, London, which following restoration, were installed in the interior of the Majestic.
 The Majestic officially opened on 23 May 1928; It was later owned by Union and subsequently ABC Cinemas. this year is commemorated in the stained glass window at the front of the building.

 Hanseatic Warehouse

 Located on St Margaret's Lane, the Hanseatic Warehouse (52.7512°N 0.3946°E) is the only surviving Hansa building in England.
 It was constructed in 1475 following the Treaty of Utrecht, allowing Hansa to establish a trading depot in Lynn for the first time.
 It was used as such until 1751, by which time the river had receded.
 It was then sold to Lynn merchant Edward Everard for £800.
-He added the Georgian town house at the East side of the building which is now known as St. Margaret's House (and Grade I listed), after the nearby church.
+He added the Georgian town house at the East side of the building which is now known as St Margaret's House (and Grade I listed), after the nearby church.

 In 1971 it was renovated as part of a preservation project and converted into offices by the Norfolk County Council.
 It is currently used by the council for various functions, including weddings, as it houses Lynn's register office.

-The building is also known as the Kontor.